Safeguarding

 Additional support

-Also the Parish Handbook contains all relevant safeguarding information.
+Additionally, the Parish Handbook contains all relevant safeguarding information.

 If you are concerned that a child or adult has been harmed or may be at risk of harm and have been unable to contact our PSO please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.